Essential Cooking Techniques

 Pro tip: Tough cuts become tender.
 The fond (brown bits) is flavor gold.
 Low temp prevents toughening.

-Used for: Short ribs, pork shoulder, chicken thighs, lamb shanks, pot roast
+Often used for: Short ribs, pork shoulder, chicken thighs, lamb shanks, pot roast

 Roasting